StarSovu/AnimalCrossing/README.md

 * Ability to remove characters/personalities/species/outfits for admins is not yet possible.
 * Certain actions currently redirect to the wrong page due to the correct page requiring a variable, such as the id of an island.
 * Trying to enter a forbidden page or forbidden information currently gives plain text with no links.
+* Admin pages are still plain-looking.
 * Issues with sessiontext (which is used as an error message if the user fails to log in or register successfully).
 This variable will eventually be replaced with something else.
 * Animal's page only lists island names, which can cause confusion if multiple users have created an island with the same name.
+* Characters can only be sorted in one order, which is when they were last edited.
+Possibilities to sort character list in other ways (such as alphabetically or in birthday order) would be better.